Does branding equate to excellence and a higher quality product?

-Almost every big name jewelry retailer boosts their own line of “signature diamonds” where each stone is supposedly cut to maximize sparkle and radiating brilliance.
+Almost every big name jewelry retailer boosts their own line of “signature diamonds” where each stone is supposedly cut for the best sparkle and brilliance.
+Very often, these signature diamonds come with a hefty price premium because you are allegedly paying more for “better quality”.

 Sad to say, most of these claims are mere marketing gimmicks.
 The truth is that very few brands in the world can consistently achieve such precise standards – on every diamond every time.

-Besides allegedly being “unique in its cut” and a “pedigree for performance”, the biggest point for emphasis is that these diamonds often come along with a large price tag.
 Now, one of my favorite pastimes is to walk into jewelry stores just to take a peek at their offerings.
-Whenever I am being pitched with a store’s signature collection, I instantly turn into a skeptic.
+And whenever I am being pitched with a store’s signature collection and how much better they are than other generic GIA/AGS graded diamonds, I instantly turn into a skeptic.

-Many unsuspecting consumers simply accept what is told to them by a salesperson without questioning why or asking for proof.
-What really makes a signature line of diamond stand out and justifiable for its premium pricing?
-Does the diamond really perform to what the marketing hype says it is?
+So, what really makes a line of signature diamonds stand out and justifiable for its premium pricing?
+How do you tell if a diamond really performs to what the marketing hype says it does?

 Let’s do an analysis for a random 1 carat stone within their signature collection to see if their claim for a “signature series” is really top of the line.
 For this example, I had chosen an F color VS2 diamond (specifications that will offer great value for quality).